blancos13/codex-switcher/README.md

 ## 🔧 Installation

-The macOS and Linux ports are new and awaiting native validation.
-Signed installers are not available yet; the instructions below build from source.

 ### Windows

 Install [CMake](https://cmake.org/download/) and [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with **Desktop development with C++**.
 Open PowerShell in the extracted project folder: